danfujita/Echo_Server/README.md

 ## Echo Server
-Echo Server is an echo server written in C that works over TCP protocol.
+Echo Server is an echo server written in C that works over TCP.
 The server receives a message from the client and echos back to the client.

 ### Building from source